 With its educational and outreach programs, the Center acts as an advocate for the classical keyboard and its music.
-Programs such as Festival Organ, with its interactive exhibition and public talks and concerts, reach many thousands of people across the country, in many cases providing an important first exposure to the rich and varied world of keyboard music.
+Programs such as Festival Organ, with its interactive exhibition and public talks and concerts, have reached many thousands of people across the country, in many cases providing an important first exposure to the rich and varied world of keyboard music.

 The Westfield Center was founded in 1979 by Lynn Edwards and Edward Pepe to fill a need for keyboard events promoting performance practice and instrument building in historical styles.
 Ms. Edwards, an organist and scholar, served as the Center's Director 1987–1999.